-a.
+- a.
 Entomologically, Enewetak is an unusually safe environment in which to work as a comparatively small number of insects have been successfully introduced on the atoll.
-It would be helpful if incoming cargo were screened to insure that new pests are not introduced.
+It would be helpful if incoming cargo were screened to insure that new pests are not introduced. - .
+Pest control on any large scale is not required for any animal or insect other than the rodents as indicated.